 Here at Guardian Safe and Lock, we focus on preventing possibly the oldest type of crime committed; burglary.
 For as long as someone has owned something, someone else has wanted to take it.
 Fortunately, there are modern solutions to keep what’s yours in your hands.
 Such as a burglary safe, or also known as an anti-burglar safe.

-With modern security features, our safe offers include protections complying with UL ratings for burglary protection.
-They can protect from theft and give you peace of mind that your valuables are safe.
-From simple lockboxes to larger gun safes, we carry the model that’s best for you.
+With modern security features, our safe offerings include protections complying with UL ratings for burglary protection.
+Security safes can protect from theft and give you peace of mind that your valuables are safe.
+From simple lockboxes to larger Houston gun safes, we carry the model that’s best for you.

 The term burglary safe carries a broad definition, it can mean anything from a simple composite safe model with walls filled with concrete or other filler to vaults in banks.
 There is one unifying standard that binds them all though; a rating from Underwriters Laboratories.
 This firm has been testing safes and vaults and has become the standard in the United States and across the globe in regards to burglary protection and fire ratings.

 Although Underwriters Laboratories is the most common company used to test safes, there are a few others worth mentioning.
 The other two most commonly used testing facilities and standards are the Korean Industrial Standard, and the Japanese Industrial Standard.
 Some safe companies use these other organizations to test and certify their safes since the testing generally produces the same results but at a more reasonable price.